-To understand your respite options, you need to know if you can access funding through the local authority.
+To understand your respite options, you need to know if you can access funding through the trust.
 Finding out about funding can seem complicated as there are a few steps involved.

 The purpose of respite is usually to give the carer a break.
-However, respite may be put in place after one of the following:
+However, respite may be put in place after either one of the following:

-- a care assessment for the person with dementia - a carer's assessment for the carer.
+- an assessment of need for the person with dementia - a carer's assessment for the carer.